alexpsym/CODEX/render/README.md

 - `PORT` (Render sets this automatically; only override for local testing).
 - Any other variables referenced by the individual scripts.
 Because the manager runs each script in its own subprocess with the shared environment, they will read the same `.env`/dashboard values.

+### YouTube downloader cookies (avoiding bot checks)
+- `YTDLP_COOKIES_B64` (recommended): base64-encode a `cookies.txt` exported from a signed-in YouTube session and store the encoded string as a secret.
+The service will decode it on boot and pass it to yt-dlp for authenticated downloads.
+- `YTDLP_COOKIES_PATH` (optional): absolute path to a `cookies.txt` already on disk.
+If set, it overrides an uploaded file but is itself overridden by `YTDLP_COOKIES_B64`.
+- Alternatively, upload a `cookies.txt` from the YouTube downloader UI at `/youtube`; the file is stored privately on disk and never logged.
+- Successful downloads are written to `render/uploads/youtube/downloads` as `.mp3` files and exposed through download links in the `/youtube` page (backed by `/api/youtube/files/<filename>`).

 ## 4) How the master service works
 - On startup it scans the repository for `*.py` files (skipping `mt5-clone`, virtualenv folders, and the `render` folder itself) and exposes each one in the UI.
 - Clicking **Start** launches the chosen script as a background subprocess with unbuffered stdout; logs stream into the UI.
 Multiple scripts can run concurrently.